beNative/git-automation/FUNCTIONAL_MANUAL.md

 1. Click the **"New Repo"** button in the header.
 2. The "Add New Repository" view will appear.
-3. First, select the **Version Control System** (Git or SVN).
-The form will update to show relevant fields.
-4. Fill in the repository's details (Name, URL, Local Path, etc.).
+3. Fill in the repository's details (Name, URL, Local Path, VCS type, etc.).
 The **Local Path** must be the absolute path to the repository on your computer for real execution to work.
-5. Configure authentication if required (e.g., SSH key for Git, Username/Password for SVN).
-6. Click **"Save Repository"**.
+4. Click **"Save Repository"**.

-### Editing a Repository and Managing Its Tasks
+### Editing a Repository and Managing Its Features

 1. On the desired repository card, click the **pencil icon**.
 2. The "Edit Repository" view will appear.
-3. To manage tasks, select a task from the list on the left or click **"New"** to create one.

-#### Creating and Editing a Task
+For Git repositories, this is a multi-tab interface.

+#### General Settings
+This is the main panel where you configure the name, path, URL, and launch configurations for the repository.

+#### Tasks Tab
-This is where you can create powerful, custom automation scripts for the specific repository you are editing.
+This is where you create powerful, custom automation scripts for the specific repository you are editing.
 1. Give your task a descriptive **name** (e.g., "Build & Deploy to Staging").
 2. Click **"Add Step"** to build your workflow.
 The available steps will depend on whether the repository is Git or SVN.
 3. **Configure each step:**